victorbontempi95/PBI_carbon_credits_retirements_verra/README.md

 - Finding companies purchasing and retiring VCUs (carbon credits from Verra);
 - Finding which projects are more popular;
-- Discover similar projects, based on their availability.
+- Discover similar projects based on their availability.

-There are institutions developing environment friendly projects, that avoid CO2 emissions or sequester CO2 from the atmosphere.
-These projects are validated by certifiers, such as Verra, so they can issue carbon credits and generate income through the selling of those credits.
+Some institutions are developing environment-friendly projects that avoid CO2 emissions or sequester CO2 from the atmosphere.
+These projects are validated by certifiers, such as Verra, so they can issue carbon credits and generate income by selling those credits.

 Companies purchase carbon credits to offset their CO2 emissions.
 For many players in the environmental commodities market, is important to know who is active on the market, to try to make business with them, similar companies or just for market research purposes.

-Also, it's important to keep track of which type of carbon credits companies are buying.
-There are important characteristics to determine if a carbon credit is better or more suited to a company's objectives than others.
+Also, it's essential to keep track of which type of carbon credits companies buy.
+Important characteristics determine whether a carbon credit is better or more suited to a company's objectives than others.

-Important to say that we are monitoring VCUs, carbon credits issued by Verra, certifier with the largest volume.
-There are relevant competitors like CDM, Gold Standard, CERCARBONO, and others, which we won't cover here.
+We are monitoring VCUs, carbon credits issued by Verra, the certifier with the most significant volume.
+Relevant competitors include CDM, Gold Standard, CERCARBONO, and others, which we won't cover here.

 <br>

 ### Important Concepts

-Before explaining how to better use the dashboard, i'll explain some key words and concepts about CO2 offset.
+Before explaining how to use the dashboard better, I'll explain some keywords and concepts about CO2 offset.

 First of all, 1 carbon credit is equivalent to 1 ton of CO2.
-So if a company is purchasing and retiring 100,000 carbon credits, that means they are offsetting 100,000 tons of CO2 from what they emmited.
+So, if a company purchases and retires 100,000 carbon credits, that means they are offsetting 100,000 tons of CO2 from their emissions.

-With that information you may ask: can a company buy any carbon credit to offset their emissions?
+With that information, you may ask: can a company buy any carbon credit to offset its emissions?

 It depends.

-There are countries with well defined regulations that determine characteristics of the projects for companies to offset and obly companies to offset a part of their emissions.
+There are countries with well-defined regulations that determine the characteristics of the projects for companies to offset and oblige companies to offset a part of their emissions.
 Some countries don't have that type of regulation, so companies can offset their emissions with whatever credit they want.

-This is one of the most important usages of this dashboard.
-Understand behaviour of companies within a sector, region and etc.
+This is one of the most important uses of this dashboard: understanding the behaviour of companies within a sector, region, etc.

 Some of the main characteristics to understand if a project may be suitable for a company's offset are:

-Vintage: Year of generation of the credit.
-If we say that a credit is V15, it means that credit represents CO2 reductions or sequester from 2015.
-If is V20, from 2020.
+Vintage: The year of the credit's generation.
+If we say that a credit is V15, it means that it represents CO2 reductions or sequestration from 2015.
+If it is V20, it represents sequestration from 2020.
 A V21 credit can be issued in 2023, but since the reduction happened in 2021, it's a V21 credit.

-Project Type: A project that protects a florest is under the AFOLU (Agriculture Forestry and Other Land Use) category.
-A project that reduces CO2 emissions by generating energy via renewable sources are under the Energy Industries category.
+Project Type: A project that protects a forest is under the AFOLU (Agriculture Forestry and Other Land Use) category.
+A project that reduces CO2 emissions by generating energy via renewable sources is under the Energy Industries category.

-Additional Certifications: Some projects have co-benefits linked with them, such as improving life quality of surrounding communities or avoiding the extinction of species.
-These co-benefits can be checked through certifications like CCB, Social Carbon, CORSIA and others.
+Additional Certifications: Some projects have co-benefits linked to them, such as improving the quality of life in surrounding communities or avoiding species' extinction.
+These co-benefits can be checked through certifications like CCB, Social Carbon, CORSIA, and others.

-Proponent: Company responsible for the project's development.
+Proponent: The company responsible for the project's development.

-These are some of the main characteristics that helps companies guiding their offseting decisions.
+These are some of the main characteristics that help companies guide their offsetting decisions.

 <br>

 ### Usage

-While working at a environmental commodities company, I developed a similar dashboard with a primary goal of finding companies who were retiring carbon credits so we could try to make business with them.
+While working at an environmental commodities company, I developed a similar dashboard to find companies who were retiring carbon credits so we could try to do business with them.

-In the first page of the dashboard, we can use date filters to discover which companies are offseting this week or this month for instance.
+On the first page of the dashboard, we can use date filters to discover which companies are offsetting this week or this month, for instance.

-Besides the company table, we also have views for Project IDs and Vintages.
+Besides the company table, we have views for Project IDs and Vintages.

-With those, we can check if there is a specific project under the spotlight in the last couple of days or if there is some change in the behaviour of the companies regarding how old the credits are.
-If relevant companies are using 10yo credits to offset their emissions, they could look more attractive for similar companies.
+With those, we can check if a specific project has been under the spotlight in the last couple of days or if there has been some change in the behavior of the companies regarding how old the credits are.
+If relevant companies use 10-year credits to offset their emissions, they could look more attractive to similar companies.

 <br>